 The CSS Profile, Noncustodial Parent PROFILE (if applicable) and FAFSA applications must be received by the Office of Financial Aid by the January 15th deadline.

 The student's family must annually demonstrate a federal Adjusted Gross Income of under $50,000 along with having financial assets that are typical of households with this income.
-Students are required to complete the Bridgeport Tuition Grant Application with all required forms and documents by the deadline.
-Proper documentation of income (most recent federal tax return) is required from the custodial parent and the noncustodial parent, if applicable,in order to qualify for the award.
-Parent federal tax returns (from previous year), w-2's and the verification worksheet for dependent student must be submitted to the Office of Financial Aid by February 1 to be considered for eligibility.
+Students are required to complete and submit the Bridgeport Tuition Grant Application with all required forms and documents by the deadline.
+Proper documentation of income (federal income tax returns) from two-years prior is required from the custodial parent and the noncustodial parent, if applicable.
+Parent federal tax returns, w-2's and the verification worksheet for dependent students must be submitted to the Office of Financial Aid by February 1 to be considered for eligibility.
 Failure to adhere to all deadline requirements may result in ineligibility for the program.